Seongjin74/Wafer-Defect-Classification/README.md

     - Applies additional random rotations (90-degree increments) to generate diverse images.

 - **Semi-Supervised Learning with FixMatch:**
   Pseudo-labels are generated from weakly augmented images when the model’s prediction confidence exceeds a predefined threshold.
-The model is then trained to maintain consistency between these pseudo-labels and the predictions from strongly augmented images.
+These labels are then enforced on the strongly augmented images, ensuring the model learns consistency even with a mix of labeled and unlabeled data.

 - **Model Architecture:**
   A simple yet efficient CNN, termed **SimpleCNN**, is used.
 It consists of: